Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 #### Profile

-- Displays user's chosen avatar
+- Displays user's chosen profile picture
 - Displays any bird photos user has uploaded
 - Displays any birds this user has liked / favorited
 - If user views their own profile, they see links to:
-	- Change their avatar
+	- Change their profile picture
-		- Here you can choose from 10 bird themed user avatars
+		- Here you can choose to upload an image file from your computer
 	- Edit your account
 		- Here you can change your username or email
 	- Delete your account